premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

 LINQ stands for Language Integrated Query.
-LINQ has a great power of querying on any source of data.
-The data source could be collections of objects, database or XML files.
+LINQ has the great power of querying any source of data.
+The data source could be collections of objects, databases, or XML files.
 We can easily retrieve data from any object that implements the `IEnumerable<T>` interface.

 </blockquote>